Pelvic Pain: Causes, Symptoms, and When to Seek Medical Help

 If you feel a painful sensation on one side of your pelvis in the middle of your menstrual cycle, you may be experiencing something called “mittelschmerz”.
 Doctors use this German word to describe painful ovulation.

-The discomfort may last for minutes or hours, and it may switch sides of the body, depending on which ovary released the egg.
+The discomfort may last for minutes or hours, and it may switch sides of the body, depending on which ovary releases the egg.
 The pain is temporary and requires no specific treatment.

 This can cause pelvic pain and symptoms such as painful urination, needing to urinate frequently, and pain during sex.
 Interstitial cystitis is persistent pain caused by bladder inflammation and there are several treatment options available.